-Altered Level Of Consciousness: Evidence-Based Management In The Emergency Department - $39.00
+Altered Level of Consciousness: Evidence-Based Management in the Emergency Department (Pharmacology CME) - $49.00

 Publication Date: January 2017 (Volume 14, Number 1)

 CME Credits: 4 AMA PRA Category 1 Credits™, 4 ACEP Category I Credits, 4 AAFP Prescribed Credits, 4 AOA Category 2-A or 2-B Credits.
 CME expires 1/1/2020

 Specialty CME Credits: Included as part of the 4 credits, this CME activity is eligible for 0.5 Pharmacology CME credits, subject to your state and institutional approval.

 A child who presents to the emergency department with an altered level of consciousness can be clinically unstable and can pose a great diagnostic challenge.
 The emergency clinician must quickly develop a wide differential of possible etiologies in order to administer potentially life-saving medications or interventions.
 The history, physical examination, and appropriate diagnostic tests can aid greatly in rapidly narrowing the differential diagnosis.
 Once initial stabilization, workup, and first-line interventions are completed, most patients who present with unresolved or unidentified altered level of consciousness should be admitted for further evaluation and close monitoring.
 This issue provides a review of the etiologies of altered level of consciousness as well as guidance for the management and disposition of patients with this condition.

 Excerpt From This Issue